 DISTRIBUTIONS

 Section 4.1.
 Distributions of Available Cash.
 From time to time, Company's cash on hand may exceed its current and anticipated needs including, without limitation, needs for operating expenses, debt service, reserves, and mandatory distributions, if any.
-To the extent such excess cash exists, Company may make distributions to the Members on a pro rata basis in accordance with their Membership Percentage Interests as set forth in Exhibit “A” (which may be amended from time to time) at such times and in such amounts as may be determined in the reasonable discretion of the Board of Managers.
+To the extent such excess cash exists, Company may make distributions to the Members on a pro rata basis in accordance with their Membership Percentage Interests as set forth in Exhibits “A” and/or “B” (which may be amended from time to time) at such times and in such amounts as may be determined in the reasonable discretion of the Board of Managers.
 The amount of any such distribution of Available Cash shall be determined by the Board of Managers in good faith.
-No distribution shall be declared and paid by Company if, after giving effect to the distribution: (i) Company would be unable to pay its debts as they become due in the usual course of business; (ii) The fair market value of Company's total assets would be less than the sum of its liabilities (other than liabilities to Members with respect to their Membership Interests in Company) and liabilities for which recourse of the creditors is limited to specific property of Company.
+No distribution shall be declared and paid by Company if, after giving effect to the distribution: (i) Company would be unable to pay its debts as they become due in the usual course of business; (ii) the fair market value of Company's total assets would be less than the sum of its liabilities (other than liabilities to Members with respect to their Membership Interests in Company) and liabilities for which recourse of the creditors is limited to specific property of Company.

 Section 4.2 Distributions in Liquidation.
 Any distributions made in connection with the liquidation of the Company will be made in accordance with Article X. For this purpose, a Member’s Membership Percentage Interest shall be calculated assuming all Units then held are fully vested, unless otherwise provided in a separate agreement between the holder of a Unit and Company.